Fool-Proof Guide on How to Ship Heavy Equipment in The Philippines

 Essential Facts to Know About Tug Boats

 Tug boats or assistance boats are highly essential to harbor and port operations, ensuring a safe environment for vessels to move and navigate.
 They play critical roles in congested harbors, during inclement weather, and even maritime accidents.
 There are many answers to the question what do tug boats do, especially in the broader sense of maritime trade and operations.
 Beyond the complex and powerful mechanisms that tug boats possess, they are fundamental to the maritime industry.
-Here are some interesting facts that tell you what are tug boats used for.
+Here are some interesting facts that tell you what tug boats are used for.
 What Are Tug Boats?
 Tug boats are small water vessels with a huge capacity, serving as a mooring and berthing assistant to larger vessels at a harbor.
 They are compact vessels often powered by two diesel engines to generate sufficient power and z-drive propulsion systems to maneuver ships.
 A tug boat’s strength is measured by its bollard pull, or the force it can develop while propelling itself at maximum speed, all while being moored to a bollard.
 The Basic Functions and Uses You Should Know The main function of a tug boat is to assist large vessels in getting around the harbor.
 This involves much maneuvering, pulling or towing.
 A tug boat possesses a robust mechanism that enables it to tow and push large vessels away from or towards a port.
 Tug boats also act as emergency responders for quick response during critical maritime situations.
 It aids search and rescue operations, resolves oil spills, and puts out fires at sea or at the port.
 The coast guard also uses tug boats to patrol within territorial seas.
 An escort tug uses its power to assist and steer ships navigating narrow waterways or channels.
 It also functions as a safety mechanism for ships carrying valuable cargo.
 This also applies to ships crossing crucial shipping lanes.
 Maritime authorities such as the navy and coast guard use tug boats in their patrol operations.
 Tugs are essential for maritime law enforcement and ensuring border security.
 It also surveys the waters for unauthorized foreign vessels that enter national territory.
-3 Types of Tugboats A conventional tugboat is the most affordable and easy to construct.
+3 Types of Tugboats A conventional tugboat is the most affordable and easiest to construct.
 It does not require a large budget to operate and lasts longer than other types of tug boats.
-Although conventional tug boats are made to serve all-around functions for small to medium sized vessels, it still lacks maneuvering power needed for the enormous cargo vessels commonly found in harbors.
+Although conventional tug boats are made to serve all-around functions for small to medium-sized vessels, they still lack maneuvering power needed for the enormous cargo vessels commonly found in harbors.
 The improved, more advanced version of the conventional tug boat is preferred for its multidirectional propulsion system, which allows more precise maneuvering and quicker repositioning.
 Despite it being more versatile, it entails higher maintenance costs and possesses less bollard pull compared to newer tugs.
 ASD stands for Azimuthal Stern Drive, which is an enhanced propulsion system that allows the tug boat to maneuver in any direction with ease.
 Maintenance is not a problem as the propulsion unit is easier to retrieve.
 It has a stronger bollard pull than the tractor tug boat and improved speed, which makes it ideal for larger cargo and passenger vessels.
 Importance of Tug Boats: What tugboats do besides their main functions Tug boats perform critical operations at sea to provide safe waterways for small, medium, and large-sized vessels.
 They minimize the chances of accidents, collisions, capsizing, and improve mobility of ships, ensuring that they arrive at their destination safe and sound.
 Tug boats speed up operations in major ports by decongesting the harbor and assisting in docking.
 Tugs equipped with special mechanisms serve specific purposes that an ordinary vessel or assisting ship can perform.
 Tugboats also protect the environment by facilitating movement of ships carrying delicate cargo such as oil or gas.
 Tug boats are the first responders to quell the effects of environmentally harmful incidents such as oil spills and leakage of dangerous chemicals.
 The many benefits and functions of running tugboats is evidently not limited to safety, but also the efficiency of operations and even environmental protection.
 Tugs may often be overlooked, but their reliability is unparalleled amongst other types of vessels.
 ALSO READ: Avail dynamic maritime services from Chelsea Shipping Corp.
 Chelsea Shipping Corp. exercises its maritime expertise through high-quality tug boat services, chartering, crewing, cargo handling, and ship management.
 We prioritize the safety and support of shipping operations for our partners and clients.
 Contact us today so we can help you.

 The Importance of Ship Management for Businesses in the Philippines